LingQ is a language-learning platform designed to teach Italian mainly through reading and listening material.

 The material is organized and consistent; it is ordered according to the proficiency level (from beginner to advanced).

 Think in Italian services also include Italian audio lessons (Ripeti con me), in which you listen to Italian sentences and repeat them after a short time interval.

-The concept behind this approach is that, by repeating what you hear after a certain time interval, you give time to your brain to actively recalland process the information.
+The concept behind this approach is that, by repeating what you hear after a specific time interval, you give time to your brain to actively recalland process the information.

 What’s more, the audio material is recorded by a native Italian speaker, so you’ll have the chance to learn the correct Italian pronunciation of each word you hear.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!